 Term life insurance is definitely cheaper, and it ain’t chump change either.
 As people with dependents have to manage their spending carefully, it’s no wonder that many of us end up picking term life insurance.

-For a 30-year-old non-smoker, a basic term life insurance plan such as the FWD Essential Life can cost less than $300 a year for a sum assured of $500,000.
+For a 30-year-old non-smoker, a basic term life insurance plan such as the FWD Essential Life insurance can cost less than $300 a year for a sum assured of $500,000.

 For the same payout, a whole life insurance policy would cost 10 to 20 times (or even more) that amount.